Story of O: Documentaries

 Writer of O, a 2004 documentary film by Pola Rapaport, mixed interviews with re-enactments of certain scenes from the book.
 In the documentary, the real author of Story of O, Dominique Aury (actually a pen name of Anne Desclos), talks about the book A Girl in Love.
 This book was written about how Story of O was written.

 A documentary was also made for BBC Radio 4 entitled The Story of O: The Vice Francaise, presented by Rowan Pelling, former editor of the Erotic Review, which looked at the history of the book and its author Anne Desclos.

-Erotica: A Journey Into Female Sexuality, a documentary by filmmaker Maya Gallus, featured the final interview with 90-year-old Dominique Aury (a pen name of Story of O author Anne Desclos) before she died.
+Erotica: A Journey into Female Sexuality, a documentary film by Maya Gallus produced by Red Queen Productions in 1997, featured the final interview with 90-year-old Dominique Aury (a pen name of Story of O author Anne Desclos) before she died.
 In the film, she recounts the extraordinary love story behind Story of O and marvels that she has reached such a grand age.

-Songs

-The 2018 single "O" by the artist Shygirl is based on the book.
+References in culture

+The Irish songwriter Damien Rice mentions Story of O in his song 'Amie': "Amie, come sit on my wall / And read me the story of 'O...'".
+The album which "Amie" is part of is called O.

+In season 5, episode 3 of the sitcom Frasier, titled "Halloween", Roz dresses as "O" for a literary character Halloween party.